BrianMacCarvill/armaOptions/README.md

 where $\epsilon_t\sim\mathcal{N}(0,1)~\forall t\in\mathbb{N}$, and $\phi$ and $\theta$ are stationary time series parameters.

-So lets say our friend Bob wants to sell us a European put option at a price S, h days into the future how do we find a fair price?
+So lets say our friend Bob wants to sell us a European put option at a price S, h days into the future.
+How do we find a fair price?
 This put option is only valuable if, in h-days, $P_{t+h}<S$ because then we can sell a security at a value greater then its price and the option is worthless if $P_{t+h}>S$ is true.

 ## Method